vikrantgit97/MysqlWokebenchEditorDarkTheme/README.md

-# How To use this MySQL Workbench DarkTheme ?
+# How To use MySQL Workbench DarkTheme ?

-* Backup file code_editor.xml in your operating system
+* Backup file code_editor.xml in your operating system from the below destination According to the operating

-* Replace the content of code_editor.xml
- or Replace the file
-from the below destination
-According to the operating
-system with the provided code_editor.xml file in this project

 ````
 Ubuntu
 /usr/share/mysql-workbench/data/code_editor.xml